Md-Noman-Biswas/ATmega-NeuralNetwork-DigitRecognizer/README.md

    Write all inference logic in C: matrix multiply, activation, max-index prediction.

 5. **Deployment**
-   Flash code to ATmega328P, feed binary input via keypad, and show prediction on LCD.
+   Flash code to ATmega328P, feed binary input via keypad, and show prediction on the **OLED display**.

 ---